• Skip to primary navigation

 • 1 tbsp worcestershire sauce

-• 2 c crispy fried onions like French's
+• 2 c crispy fried onions store-bought or homemade

 • salt and freshly cracked pepper